Downhill Mountain Bike Buyers Guide

 Whether you love or hate the sound of a bag of bees flying past, there actually is a reason some hubs have that buzzing sound.
 It’s all to do with how many points of engagement the freehub has.
 Generally the more engagement points, the more of a buzzing sound.
 The popular sound of a Chris King hub is created by the 72 engagement points.
-A hub with a high number of engagement points gives the bike a quick and responsive feel, perfect for fast acceleration, and the off quick pedal strokes in between technical sections of trail.
+A hub with a high number of engagement points gives the bike a quicker and more responsive feel, perfect for fast acceleration, and quick pedal strokes in between technical sections of the trail.
 The downside to hubs with a high number of contact points is they can interfere with the rear suspension.

 Understanding DH Tyres

 Choosing the right DH tyres can help you build confidence, allowing you to push your riding.
 Finding the right tyres is a balancing act between; turning grip, braking performance, rolling resistance, and puncture resistance.
-For downhill it’s almost certainly worth having duel ply sidewalls to help prevent punctures, and generally worth having a soft compound tyre upfront.
+For downhill it’s almost certainly worth having duel ply sidewalls to help prevent punctures, and generally worth having a soft compound tyre up front.